OfficeDev/VBA-content/VBA/Visio-VBA/articles/cell-glueto-method-visio.md

  **From the edge (a cell in the Alignment section) of a 2-D shape to a cell of a guide or guide point.**

- **From an outward or inward/outward connection point cell of a 1-D shape to an inward or inward/outward connection point cell that is not a cell of a guide or guide point:** When these cells are glued, two connections are created?one from the BeginX cell of the 1-D shape to the Connections.Xi cell, and the other from the EndX cell of the 1-D shape to the Connections.Y _i_ cell.
+ **From an outward or inward/outward connection point cell of a 1-D shape to an inward or inward/outward connection point cell that is not a cell of a guide or guide point:** When these cells are glued, two connections are created - one from the BeginX cell of the 1-D shape to the Connections.Xi cell, and the other from the EndX cell of the 1-D shape to the Connections.Y _i_ cell.

- **From an outward or inward/outward connection point cell of a 2-D shape to an inward or inward/outward type connection point cell that is not a cell of a guide or guide point:** If the outward connection point has a direction, two connection points are created?one from the Angle cell to the Connections.X _i_ cell and the other from the PinX cell to the Connections.Y _i_ cell.
+ **From an outward or inward/outward connection point cell of a 2-D shape to an inward or inward/outward type connection point cell that is not a cell of a guide or guide point:** If the outward connection point has a direction, two connection points are created - one from the Angle cell to the Connections.X _i_ cell and the other from the PinX cell to the Connections.Y _i_ cell.

 ### From a control point cell to...